OfficialWorldcoinGlobal/Worldcoin/doc/translation_strings_policy.md

 Try not to burden translators with translating messages that are e.g. slight variations of other messages.
 In the GUI, avoid the use of text where an icon or symbol will do.
-Make sure that placeholder texts in forms do not end up in the list of strings to be translated (use `<string notr="true">`).
+Make sure that placeholder texts in forms don't end up in the list of strings to be translated (use `<string notr="true">`).

 ### Make translated strings understandable

 Try to write translation strings in an understandable way, for both the user and the translator.
-Avoid overly technical or detailed messages.
+Avoid overly technical or detailed messages

 ### Do not translate internal errors

-Do not translate internal errors, log messages, or messages that appear on the RPC interface.
+Do not translate internal errors, or log messages, or messages that appear on the RPC interface.
 If an error is to be shown to the user, use a translatable generic message, then log the detailed message to the log.
-E.g., "A fatal internal error occurred, see debug.log for details".
+E.g. "A fatal internal error occurred, see debug.log for details".
 This helps troubleshooting; if the error is the same for everyone, the likelihood is increased that it can be found using a search engine.

 ### Avoid fragments

 Avoid dividing up a message into fragments.
-Translators see every string separately, so they may misunderstand the context if the messages are not self-contained.
+Translators see every string separately, so may misunderstand the context if the messages are not self-contained.

 ### Avoid HTML in translation strings

-There have been difficulties with the use of HTML in translation strings; translators should not be able to accidentally affect the formatting of messages.
+There have been difficulties with use of HTML in translation strings; translators should not be able to accidentally affect the formatting of messages.
 This may sometimes be at conflict with the recommendation in the previous section.

 ### Plurals